 • Confidentiality The author-editor relationship is founded on confidentiality.
 Authors should hold all communication between themselves and the journal in confidence.
 Authors should designate a specific contact for all communication about the manuscript throughout peer review and (if accepted) the publication process

 Identification of authors and other contributors is the responsibility of the people who did the work (the researchers) not the people who publish the work (editors, publishers).
 Researchers should determine which individuals have contributed sufficiently to the work to warrant identification as an author.
 Individuals who contributed to the work but whose contributions were not of sufficient magnitude to warrant authorship should be identified by name in an acknowledgements section.
 All individuals who qualify for authorship or acknowledgement should be identified.
 Conversely, every person identified as an author or acknowledged contributor should qualify for these roles.
 Individuals listed as authors should review and approve the manuscript before publication.
 The ultimate reason for the identification of authors and other contributors is to establish accountability for the reported work.
-The authors are obliged to respond to editorial reviews/comments and are responsible to obtain all rights to the materials used in their article.
+The authors are obliged to respond to editorial reviews/comments and are responsible for obtaining all rights to the materials used in their article.

 Peer-reviewers responsibilities: